Western Kenya · Est. 2018

 "The training on post-harvest handling doubled my income.
 Now I teach my sons that quality matters more than quantity."

 "We have been growing hibiscus for three generations.
-Victoria helped us get organic certification — now our flowers go to Europe."
+Victoria helped us access better markets — now our flowers reach buyers across the region and beyond."

 From Soil to Ship